Vonage/vivid-3/docs/design/typography.md

 ## Using Vivid Typography

+The Vivid typography css is optional.
+To use it, you will need to [include the typography styles](/getting-started/advanced).

 The typography style target both HTML tags and css classes.
 All `headlines` and `p` elements also get `margin-block`.
 Use the class `tight` to remove `margin-block`.